eonu/feud/README.md

 > [!WARNING]
 > _Writing command-line interfaces can get messy!_

-It is not uncommon for CLIs to consist of many commands, subcommands, arguments, options and aliases, on top of dealing with other aspects such as documentation and input types when it comes to argument parsing.

-Designing such an interface can quickly spiral into chaos without the help of an intuitive CLI builder.
+Designing a _good_ CLI can quickly spiral into chaos without the help of an intuitive CLI builder.

 **Feud builds on [Click](https://click.palletsprojects.com/en/8.1.x/) for